quentin-dev/larousse_api/README.md

 Because the Larousse website doesn't supply an api to look up definitions :(

 ### How ?
+By making a request to the larousse website and parsing the result using the following modules.

 * python3
 * requests
 * re